 If you’ve committed a crime and are worried about whether you should turn yourself in to police, take a deep breath and try to think rationally.
-Depending on the crime, there could be room for leniency, however, panicking and confessing to the police is not the best route you should take.
+Depending on the crime, there could be room for leniency.
+However, panicking and confessing to the police is not the best route you should take.
 Confessing to your hired attorney is a better choice.
-As si hiring a bail bondsman before you turn yourself in to the cops.
+As is hiring a bail bondsman before you turn yourself in to the cops.

 Should you turn yourself in to police… or run like hell?

 Even if you feel bad about what you did, unless you expect to spend the rest of your life behind bars, you will want to rehabilitate yourself eventually.
 If a rehabilitated future is one you hope to have, don’t immediately go to the police.
 You will have to go to them eventually, but don’t jump the gun just yet.
 You need to hire a lawyer well-versed in criminal law.